Autoparallel/ethereum_research/README.md

 These comprise a collection of at-home and production implementations, along with some examples of attacking the hash function with small field sizes.
 We hope this repository can serve as a learning resource for the Poseidon hash function and a place to experiment with the hash function in a safe environment.

+## Open Source
+We believe it is important to do this work in the public view and support collaboration and collective learning.